The New GMAT Overview

 Integrated Reasoning Section

 The Integrated Reasoning section of the GMAT exam tests skills that business schools have identified as important for your success in the classroom, such as your ability to analyze data presented in a case study.
-Employers value business leaders who can sort through copious amounts of data and determine what is relevant before incorporate it into strategic solutions.
+Employers value business leaders who can sort through copious amounts of data and determine what is relevant before incorporating it into strategic solutions.

 You will have 30 minutes to solve 12 questions of four types: Multi-Source Reasoning, Table Analysis, Graphics Interpretation, and Two-Part Analysis.